Navigating Veteran Employees: A Guide for New Leaders

 Explain the “why” behind changes, emphasizing benefits for the company and employees.

-Involve Them in Decision-Making
+I: Involve Them in Decision-Making

 Veteran employees appreciate having their voices heard.
 Encourage their involvement by: